Isis A. Gallardo

 Conferences and talks

-2025: “Decidabity and generation for varieties of involutive residuated lattices”, Mathematical Congress of the Americas.
+• 2025: “Decidability and generation for varieties of involutive residuated lattices”, Mathematical Congress of the Americas.

 Teaching

-Isis has experience teaching at the University of Denver and New Mexico State University.
-She has planned, organized, and instructed several subjects including:
+Isis has experience teaching at the University of Colorado Boulder, the University of Denver, and New Mexico State University.
+I have planned, organized, and instructed several subjects, including: